Nikhil22/chart-toppers/README.md

    </pre>

    <li>Click 'Login'</li> <br>
-   <li>Grab a drink, sit back, and watch as you discover your most liked Facebook pages</li>
+   <li>Grab a drink, sit back, and watch as you discover the categories behind your most liked Facebook pages</li>
  </ol>

 <h2>Technologies used</h2>